Beauvoir De Lisle

-Military career
+Early military career

-Born in Guernsey and educated in Jersey, De Lisle was commissioned into the 2nd Battalion Durham Light Infantry in 1883.
-He saw service with the Mounted Infantry in Egypt between 1885 and 1886, being awarded his Distinguished Service Order there, and was promoted to the rank of captain on 1 October 1891.
+Born in Guernsey and educated in Jersey, De Lisle was, after graduating from the Royal Military College at Sandhurst, commissioned into the 2nd Battalion of the Durham Light Infantry (DLI) in March 1883.
+He saw service with the mounted infantry in Egypt between 1885 and 1886, being awarded the Distinguished Service Order (DSO).
+In December 1885, a day after the Battle of Ginnis against the Mahdist State, he led a patrol which attacked a nuggar barge on which a widow of a Mahdist Sheik was trying to escape the area with her son.
+The mother and her year old son were separated and the troops found the child alone near a river barge on the Nile.
+The regiment adopted the boy, christening him James Francis Durham, after two soldiers and the regiment itself.
+Jimmy Durham was raised within the battalion and went on to become first soldier of African descent in the British Army.

+De Lisle was promoted to the rank of lieutenant in March 1887 and captain on 1 October 1891.

 De Lisle studied at the Staff College, Camberley in 1899.
-During the Second Boer War he commanded the Australian Brigade, a mobile column comprising the 6th Battalion Mounted Infantry, the West Australian Mounted Infantry, the South Australian Imperial Bushmen and the New South Wales Mounted Rifles.
-He was severely wounded and three times mentioned in despatches.
-Promotion to major followed on 1 January 1902, and to the brevet rank of lieutenant colonel on the following day.
+After the outbreak of the Second Boer War in late 1899, he was appointed in command of the Australian Brigade, with the local rank of lieutenant colonel from 30 January 1900.
+The brigade was a mobile column comprising the 6th Battalion, Mounted Infantry, the West Australian Mounted Infantry, the South Australian Imperial Bushmen and the New South Wales Mounted Rifles.
+He was severely wounded and three times mentioned in dispatches.
+Promotion to major came on 1 January 1902, and to the brevet rank of lieutenant colonel on the following day.
 During the early months of 1902 his brigade was stationed in Natal, but in April he left the command of this brigade and transferred to Transvaal where there was more intense fighting.
 He left Cape Town for the United Kingdom in late May 1902.
-In a despatch dated 23 June 1902, Lord Kitchener, Commander-in-Chief during the latter part of the war, described De Lisle as "an officer of remarkable force of character.
+In a despatch dated 23 June 1902, Lord Kitchener, who had been commander-in-chief (C-in-C) during the latter part of the war, described De Lisle as "an officer of remarkable force of character.
 He has soldierly qualities and is a fine leader."
-For his service he was appointed a Companion of the Order of the Bath on 21 August 1902, and received the actual decoration from King Edward VII at Buckingham Palace on 24 October 1902.
-After his return he formally transferred to the cavalry when he was commissioned major in the 5th (Princess Charlotte of Wales's) Dragoon Guards on 22 October 1902.
-The following month he was appointed in command of the 2nd Provisional Regiment of Hussars at Hounslow.
+For his service he was appointed a Companion of the Order of the Bath (CB) on 21 August 1902, and received the actual decoration from King Edward VII at Buckingham Palace on 24 October 1902.

+After his return he formally transferred to the cavalry when he was commissioned as a major in the 5th (Princess Charlotte of Wales's) Dragoon Guards on 22 October 1902.
+Later the same year he was appointed in command of the 2nd Provisional Regiment of Hussars at Hounslow.
+De Lisle was appointed second-in-command of the 1st (Royal) Dragoons in 1903 and then became commanding officer (CO) of the regiment in 1906, after being promoted to lieutenant colonel in February.
+He was promoted to brevet colonel in August.